thenexthub/Codira/docs/archive/Objective-CInteroperability.rst

 ----------------
   The first word of every Objective-C object is a pointer to its class.

-  We might want to use a more compact representation for Swift objects...
+  We might want to use a more compact representation for Codira objects...

 ...but we can't; see below.